dev-ay/LiveProject/README.md

 ## 3108-Rename Model.ID
 > **Details:**
-> Under Views\Schedule\Create.cshtml change Model.ID to Model.Id
+> Under Views\Schedule\Create.cshtml rename Model.ID
 ### Solution:
+This is a minor story involving the simple renaming of a model property.
+Once renamed, a migration must be added due to the use of a Code-First Database by Entity Framework.

 *Jump to:&nbsp;&nbsp;[Table of Contents](#TABLE-OF-CONTENTS) > [Other Stories](#OTHER-STORIES) >*
 ## 3109-Redirect "Manage" button